Skip to content

 • -d, --dir, --directory remove empty directories

-• -f, --force ignore nonexistent paths and suppress missing operand errors
+• -f, --force ignore nonexistent paths and missing operand errors

 • -v, --verbose print a message for each removed path